Falco: Runtime Threat Detection with eBPF

 Marginal or overkill:

 - A single Docker node.
-Falco is too much; a well-configured auditd is simpler.
+Falco is too much — a well-configured

-- Teams without response process.
-Alerts without response are theatre.
+auditdis simpler. - Teams without a response process.
+Alerts without response are theatre, not security.

 Conclusion

 Falco is a mature, open-source piece for runtime detection in cloud-native environments.
-Requires investment in operation — tuned rules, event routing, response — but in return offers visibility traditional layers don’t reach.
-Before adopting, ask whether your team can process its events; if not, prioritise that before deployment.
+It requires investment in operation — tuned rules, event routing, response process — but in return offers visibility that traditional layers don’t reach.
+Before adopting, ask whether your team has the capacity to process its events; if not, prioritise that before deployment.
 Detecting without responding is noise; detecting with response is real defence.